Find Affordable College Courses

 Read More…

 Out of the 10 schools in Texas that were part of this year’s ranking, The University of Texas at El Paso landed the # 3 spot on the list.
-Located in the city of El Paso, UTEP is a public school with a fairly large student population.
+Located in the city of El Paso, UTEP is a public school with a very large student population.

 Women make up 88% of the child development majors at the school.